Mason Trafford

-Mason Trafford (born August 21, 1986) is a retired Canadian soccer player who most recently played for Canadian Premier League club Cavalry FC.
+Mason Trafford (born August 21, 1986) is a Canadian former soccer player who most recently played for Canadian Premier League club Cavalry FC.
 Besides Canada, Trafford has played in the United States, Finland, and China.

 Club career

 Youth and amateur

 Born in Boynton Beach, Florida, Trafford grew up in North Vancouver, attended Handsworth Secondary School, and played club soccer for the North Shore Selects.
 Trafford honed his skills under the eye of soccer coach Roman Tulis, and played for 2 years on the British Columbia provincial team, before going on to play four years of college soccer at University of Nevada, Las Vegas.
 He was team captain in his final year with the Rebels, and in addition to soccer he maintained top marks at school, graduating with a Bachelor of Science/Accounting degree.

 Vancouver Whitecaps

 Trafford signed a one-year contract with the Vancouver Whitecaps in June 2008, after finishing his fall semester at UNLV.
 He went on to play 14 games in the USL First Division in 2008, and was re-signed by the Whitecaps on December 3, 2008 for the 2009 season.
 Trafford played 23 games in 2009 as the team again reached the USL Championship game, eventually losing out to the Montreal Impact.
 Trafford played a variety of roles for the Vancouver Whitecaps.